-Perhaps you may recall seeing a large blue disc painted on (or carved out of) the ceiling of one of the rooms in the palace and decorated with the images of gods and animals.
+Perhaps you may recall seeing a large blue disc painted on the ceiling of one of the rooms in the palace and decorated with the images of gods and animals.
 But if you can’t remember it, don’t worry.
-Here’s a handy screenshot to help jog your memory.
+Here’s a handy screenshot to jog your memory.

-The disc is modelled on the Egyptian bas-relief known as the Dendera Zodiac, which was found at the Temple of Hathor in Dendera during the Napoleonic campaign in Egypt at the start of the nineteenth century.
-Its discovery by the French archaeologist and artist Vivant Denon in 1799 was the start of academia’s fascination with the sculpture and when Denon published his drawings of the Zodiac in his book Voyage dans la Basse et la Haute Egypte in 1802, it sparked a heated debate about the age of the sculpture and, by extension, that of the Earth itself amongst scientists and religious authorities.
+The disc is based on the Egyptian bas-relief known as the Dendera Zodiac, which was found at the Temple of Hathor in Dendera during the Napoleonic campaign in Egypt at the start of the nineteenth century.
+It was discovered in 1799 by the French archaeologist and artist Vivant Denon, and academics rapidly became fascinated with the sculpture.
+When Denon published his drawings of the Zodiac in his 1802 book Voyage dans la Basse et la Haute Egypte, it sparked heated debates between scholars and religious communities about the age of the sculpture and, by extension, the age of the Earth itself.

-As its name suggests, the Dendera Zodiac is a planisphere, or star chart, depicting the constellations (including the 12 signs of the zodiac) and the five planets known to the ancients at that time.
-The sky, represented by the disc, is held up by four women (i.e. the four pillars of heaven) and falcon-headed spirits while the 36 spirits found around the edge of the disc represent the 36 divisions of the Ancient Egyptian solar calendar (Egyptian solar years consisted of thirty-six 10-day “weeks” plus five intercalary days).
+As its name suggests, the Dendera Zodiac is a planisphere – a star chart – depicting the constellations (including the 12 signs of the zodiac) and the five planets known to the ancients at that time.
+The sky was represented by the disc and is held up by four women (the four pillars of heaven) and falcon-headed spirits.
+The 36 spirits found around the edge of the disc represent the 36 divisions of the Ancient Egyptian solar calendar; Egyptian solar years consisted of thirty-six 10-day “weeks” plus five intercalary days.

-No one really knows why these particular celestial events were commemorated but Cauville believes that the solar eclipse coincided with the death of Ptolemy XII and that Cleopatra may have commissioned the Zodiac as a way to honour her father’s passing and/or celebrate her own ascension to the throne.
+No one really knows why these particular celestial events were commemorated but Cauville believes that the solar eclipse coincided with the death of Ptolemy XII.
+Cleopatra may have commissioned the Zodiac as a way to honour her father’s passing or celebrate her own ascension to the throne.
 This is merely speculation on Cauville’s part but it does seem like the level designers and artists did their research when they worked on the Cleopatra’s Palaces level.

-However, if you’re hoping to see the real Dendera Zodiac, you won’t find it in Alexandria (site of the fictional palace complex) or even in Dendera itself.
-In fact, you’d have to visit one of the other places Lara Croft has visited over the years: the Louvre Museum in Paris.
+That said, if you’re hoping to see the real Dendera Zodiac, you won’t find it in Alexandria – the site of the fictional palace complex – or even in Dendera itself.
+In fact, you’d have to visit a completely different country: France.
+The Zodiac now resides in Paris and is part of the Louvre Museum‘s collection.

 The Louvre website states that the “Zodiac of Dendera was transported to France in 1821 with the permission of Egyptian ruler Mohamed Ali Pasha” but it neglects to mention how the sculpture was removed from the site in the first place.

-The Zodiac arrived in Paris in the summer of 1822 and was soon snapped up by Louis XVIII for the kingly sum of 150,000 francs and installed in the Royal Library (now the Bibliothèque Nationale de France).
+The Zodiac arrived in Paris in the summer of 1822.
+It was soon snapped up by Louis XVIII for the kingly sum of 150,000 francs and installed in the Royal Library, now the Bibliothèque Nationale de France.
 It was later moved to the Louvre Museum, where it remains on display today in Room 12 bis.
-Visitors to the Temple of Hathor must sadly settle for a plaster-cast replica installed on the ceiling of the chapel in which the original Zodiac was found.
+Visitors to the Temple of Hathor must sadly settle for the plaster-cast replica that has been installed on the ceiling of the chapel where the original Zodiac was found.

 ** The subjects of art repatriation and the ethical and political implications of the antiquities trade are far too complex to delve into here.
-If you’re interested in these topics and would like to learn more, please visit PostColonialWeb’s page, “The Repatriation of Cultural Objects”, check out the Oriental Institute and Archaeological Institute of America’s 2010 symposium “Who Owns the Past?” (which is available on Youtube), or get yourself a copy of Sharon Waxman’s book Loot: The Battle Over the Stolen Treasures of the Ancient World and/or Colin Renfrew’s book Loot, Legitimacy and Ownership: The Ethical Crisis in Archaeology.
+If you’re interested in these topics and would like to learn more, please visit PostColonialWeb’s page, “The Repatriation of Cultural Objects” or check out the Oriental Institute and Archaeological Institute of America’s 2010 symposium “Who Owns the Past?” on YouTube.
+Great books on the subject include Sharon Waxman’s Loot: The Battle Over the Stolen Treasures of the Ancient World and Colin Renfrew’s book Loot, Legitimacy and Ownership: The Ethical Crisis in Archaeology.